our coursesThe London House Course

 Enrolment and fees

-The cost of the course will be confirmed.
+The cost of the course is £1540.
 This is a non-residential course and the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
 NB: occasional travel by underground is not included and course members must bring their own travelcard.

-The deadline for applications is to be advised.
-All candidates will be notified by the end of March 2023 if they have been awarded a place.
-Payment of fees in full will be due by 30 April 2023, and may be made by bank transfer or with a sterling cheque.
+The deadline for applications is 12th April 2023.
+All candidates will be notified by the end of April 2023 if they have been awarded a place.
+Payment of fees in full will be due by 30 May 2023, and may be made by bank transfer or with a sterling cheque.
 Participants are strongly advised to insure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
 In such a case, an administrative fee of £100 will be made.

 Please note when making your application that this is an intensive and physically strenuous course.
 There is plenty of walking, standing and climbing stairs and your fitness must be of a level that will not impact on the enjoyment of the group or take up disproportionate amounts of the organisers’ attention.
 You should have a good level of spoken English.
 Whilst we are happy to cater for vegetarian and gluten-free needs, other specialist diets cannot always be accommodated.